 Michigan and Ohio Teachers and Tenure Act Rights Attorney

-For Michigan and Ohio teachers, so-called "tenure rights" are a fundamental part of job security as well as academic freedom.
-School districts in Michigan grant newly-certified teachers tenure after they have completed four years of probationary service in an appropriate position and have received satisfactory ratings from the district.
-Once a Michigan teacher has achieved tenure, special rights to stability and job security apply.
-The frontline to protect those rights is generally filled by the teacher union, but is sometimes handled by private attorneys working for the individual teacher or handling the case for the union.
+For Michigan and Ohio teachers, so-called "tenure rights" have long been a fundamental part of job security as well as academic freedom.
+However, new laws enacted by the Michigan Legislature in 2011 have fundamentally changed the meaning of tenure rights and substantially limited the scope of job security for Michigan and Ohio teachers.
+School districts in Michigan now grant newly-certified teachers tenure after they have completed five years of probationary service in an appropriate position and have received ratings of "effective" or better from the district on their three most recent year-end performance evaluations.
+Once a Michigan teacher has achieved tenure, certain special rights to stability and job security apply.
+Even so, if a tenured teacher is rated as "ineffective" on two consecutive year-end evaluations, the teacher shall be required to serve an additional probationary period.
+Also, if a tenured teacher is rated as "minimally effective" on two consecutive year-end performance evaluations, the School Board will have discretion to require the teacher to serve an additional probationary period.
+Prior to July 19, 2011, tenured teachers would be evaluated just once every three years but now, under current law, they are subjected to annual year-end performance evaluations.
+The frontline to protect tenure rights continues to generally be filled by the teachers union, but is sometimes handled by private attorneys working for the individual teacher or handling the case for the union.
 If you are represented by a teachers union, the first step is to contact your union.
-At NachtLaw, our education lawyers work for individual Michigan and Ohio teachers personally, or through the teacher's union, to protect Michigan and Ohio tenure rights -- at the tenure commission and in court.
+At NachtLaw, our education lawyers work for individual Michigan teachers personally, or through the teachers union, to protect Michigan Tenure Rights -- at the tenure commission and in court.

 Rights Of Tenured Teachers